PritenMakwana44/unfiltered-anime/README.md

     Action: Browse Home page.
     Expected Result: See list of Reviews.
     Actual Result: See list of Reviews.
+    Same result in all browsers: Yes

 2. USER STORY: Create Review

     Action: Click Add review button and fill out the create review form.
     Expected Result: Successfully create a new review.
     Actual Result: Successfully create a new review.
+    Same result in all browsers: Yes

 3. USER STORY: Delete Review

     Action: Click on review and click delete button.
     Expected Result: See delete button on own posts, then click delete to remove your own review.
 Can't see delete button on others posts.
     Actual Result: Can see the delete button and was able to delete own review only.
 Can't see delete button on others posts.
+    Same result in all browsers: Yes

 4. USER STORY: Edit Review

     Action: Click on review and click edit button.
     Expected Result: See edit button on own posts, then click edit to edit your own review.
 Can't see edit button on others posts.
     Actual Result: Can see the edit button and was able to edit own review only.
 Can't see edit button on others posts.
+    Same result in all browsers: Yes

 5. USER STORY: Upvote/downvote review

     Action: Click thumbs up icon to upvote and click thumbs down icon to downvote.
     Expected Result: Icon changes colour and number according to which you have picked.
     Actual Result: Icon changes colour and number according to which you have picked.
+    Same result in all browsers: Yes

 6. USER STORY: Account Registration

     Action: Click Sign up button then enter username and password to sign up.
     Expected Result: Be able to sign up successfully, indicatd by Navbar changing so it shows log out and add review as an option.
     Actual Result: Was able to sign up successfully, indicatd by Navbar changing so it shows log out and add review as an option.
+    Same result in all browsers: Yes

 7. USER STORY: Comment On Review

     Action: Click on review then leave a comment via the text field and submit button.
     Expected Result: See your own comment on the review.
     Actual Result: See your own comment on the review.
+    Same result in all browsers: Yes

 8. USER STORY: View Comments

     Action: Click on a post then scroll to the bottom.
     Expected Result: See comments
     Actual Result: Can see comments.
+    Same result in all browsers: Yes

 9. USER STORY: View upvote/downvotes

     Action: Click into post and scroll down to upvote/downvote section.
     Expected Result: See number indicator for upvote/downvotes.
     Actual Result: Can see number indicator for upvote/downvotes.
+    Same result in all browsers: Yes

 10. USER STORY: Site pagitnation

     Action: Add more then 10 reviews and click next and bottom of page to move to next page.
     Expected Result: Able to switch to next page after 10 reviews.
     Actual Result: Able to switch to next page after 10 reviews.
+    Same result in all browsers: Yes

 11. USER STORY: Add review to watch later

     Action: Click the add review button
     Expected Result: If not logged in, redirected to the sign in page.
 If logged in adds the review to your watch later list.
     Actual Result: If not logged in, redirected to the sign in page.
 If logged in adds the review to your watch later list.
+    Same result in all browsers: Yes

 12. USER STORY: Watch later section view

     Action: Log in, click watch later in nav bar.
     Expected Result: See reviews added to watch later page.
     Actual Result: Can see watch later list
+    Same result in all browsers: Yes

 13. USER STORY: Manage Reviews

     Action: Login as admin user.
 Click on posts to edit/delete any review or go to admin panel to do this via the link in nav bar.
     Expected Result: Successfully be able to edit/delete review via website or via admin panel.
     Actual Result: Successfully able to edit/delete review via website or via admin panel.
+    Same result in all browsers: Yes

 14. USER STORY: Manage comments